-In this regard, it remains to be seen whether Thunberg’s radicalism is generalizable, that is, maybe those added to Friday’s school strikes also are making personal changes and sacrifices to significantly reduce environmental impact, but this will be clearly not enough.
+In this regard, it remains to be seen whether Thunberg’s radicalism is generalizable, that is, whether those added to Friday’s school strikes also are willing to make personal changes and sacrifices to significantly reduce environmental impact.

 Because what is to be seen is whether humans in general, and the wealthier in particular, are willing to give up some of the comforts and luxuries that technological progress has provided us.

 For it is now clear that much of these comforts and luxuries cannot be maintained, because they depend on continuing to burn fossil fuels at the same rate as before the Covid pandemic.